SAP-archive/teched2019-opa/README.md

 # Teched2019-OPA5 testing Hands On
 This project provides code samples and test case to demo OPA5 testing for teched2019 purpose.
-These testcases cover unit and integration tests running against a mock server.
+These testcases cover component- and integration tests running against a mock server.

 # Requirements
 To run the app, you need to have node and npm installed.